Thinking About a Midwife? Here’s What You Need to Know

 • The postpartum period (including breastfeeding support and newborn care!)

-They may also provide family planning, preconception, and gynecological care to women throughout their lives.
+A midwife might also provide family planning, preconception, and gynecological care to women throughout their lives.

 According to the American College of Nurse-Midwives, benefits of receiving midwifery care include: